AKolari/AndisFlashcardApp/README.md

 ## Required
-- [x] Create New Project in Android Studio
+- [x] Create a new activity
+- [x] Add a + button
+- [x] Add a cancel button
-- [x] Add a view for the front side of the flashcard to display the question
+- [x] Add two fields for the user to input data
-- [x] Add a view for the back side of the flashcard to display the answer
+- [x] Add a save button
-- [x] Build in logic to show the answer side when the card is tapped
-- [x] Push code to GitHu
+- [x] Push code to GitHub
 ## Optional
-- [x] toggle the flashcard between the question side and the answer side
-- [x] Style the question and answer side of the card to better distinguish between the two sides
-- [x] Add selectable multiple choice answers beneath the card
+- [ ] Add an edit button in the main activity
+- [ ] Show an error message if not all fields are fillef
+- [ ] Display a Snackbar notification for when the new card is created successfully
-   - [x] Change the background color of the multiple choice answers when clicked to indicate whether the question waanswered correctly
+- [x] Allow the user to add Multiple Choice answers when creating the card
-- [x] Further customize and style the card
+- [x] Further customize and style your app!